Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Model

 Storage devices face power and energy constraints

-where $p^\es_{\omega t}\in\R^S$ is the net output vector from $S$ storage devices at time $t$ composed of charging $p^\chg_{\omega t}$ and discharging $p^\dis_{\omega t}$ decisions (allowing simultaneous charge-discharge), $r^\dis_{\omega t}$ are storage-provided reserves, $q_{\omega t} \in \R^{S}$ are the states of charge, and $\w^\esp, \w^\ese \in \R^S$ are existing storage power and energy capacities.
-Eq. \eqref{eq:es_power}-\eqref{eq:soc_continuity} limit the total usage of storage, accounting for withheld capacity for reserves and storage dynamics following standard linear constraints with efficiency $\eta$.
-Constraint \eqref{eq:con_soc0} enforces continuity across scenarios by equating start and end state-of-charge ratios to $\gamma^{es} \in [0,1]$.
+where $p^\es_{\omega t}\in\R^{n^\es}$ is the net output vector from $n^\es$ storage devices at time $t$ composed of charging $p^\chg_{\omega t}$ and discharging $p^\dis_{\omega t}$ decisions, $r^\dis_{\omega t}$ are storage-provided reserves, $q_{\omega t} \in \R^{n^\es}$ are the states of charge, and $\w^\esp, \w^\ese \in \R^{n^\es}$ are existing storage power and energy capacities.
+Eq. \eqref{eq:es_power}-\eqref{eq:soc_continuity} limit the total usage of storage, accounting for withheld capacity for reserves and storage dynamics following standard linear constraints with efficiency $\eta^\es$. {Eq. \eqref{eq:es_power} addresses charge-discharge exclusivity based on Lemma \ref{eq:lemma_storage} below}.
+Constraint \eqref{eq:con_soc0} {enforces the cyclic constraint described in Section \ref{sec:time_coupling}}.
 A system reserve margin $\gamma^\dd$ is applied to the total load $\overline{p}^d_{\omega t}$,

+and other reserve types (e.g., downward regulation, spinning and non-spinning reserves) can also be added as additional LP constraints within the mathematical framework.